EternalAbby/Dependency-Injection-Extravagant.luau/ComplexNumber/README.md

 # Author's note
 Thank you for using the ComplexNumber module!

-This was originally made as a coding practice for typechecking, and OOP.
-This was not made with the intent of being production-worthy code!
+This was originally made as a coding practice for typechecking, and programming in OOP paradigm using built-in metatables.

 ~ ComplexNumber module made by Abby

 # Pre-requisite dependencies
-- TypeCheck v0.1.1 (v0.1.0 works)
+- TypeCheck v0.1.1

 # External links
 Here are some links you might find interesting.
 Please make sure that they are safe links before checking them out!